matismasters/dictable/README.md

 ## Usage

-To use EasyToDictateNumbers, simply call the `to_dictable` method on any integer.
-This method is added to the `Integer` class and converts the number into its word representation.
+To use EasyToDictateNumbers, simply call the `to_dictable` method on any `Integer`, this converts the number into its easy to dictate word representation.

 ```ruby
 require 'easy_to_dictate_numbers'